mfaizan/mfaizan.github.io/_posts/2021-12-15-welcome-to-jekyll.markdown

     <img src="/assets/magnet.png"
          style="width: 40%; height: 40%; display: block; margin: 0 auto;"/>
     <div class='caption'>
-        <span class='caption-label'>Figure 1.</span> A point can be represented
-	in terms of its cartesian coordinates, $x_0$ and $y_0$, or polar coordinates, $r_0$ and $\theta_0$.
-	The coordinates are different depending on what coordinate system is used, but any set of physical laws but produce the correct results in every coordinate system.
+        <span class='caption-label'>Figure 2.</span> An example of how different physical observers can interpret the same phenomena in different ways.
+A moving magnet thinks that its magnetic field is interacting with a moving wire to produce a current.
+The wire, on the other hand, would say that the moving magnet creates an electric field, which creates a current.
     </div>
 </div>

 Again, it turns out there's a way to bring these two different descriptions of the same reality together.
 It turns out that $\textbf{E}^2 - \textbf{B}^2$, where $\textbf{E}$ is the electric field and $\textbf{B}$ is the magnetic field, is always the same in every coordinate frame.

 So there's the same pattern again.
-Observers can record different measurements of time and distance, but agree on the value of ds.
+Observers can record different measurements of time and distance, but agree on the value of $ds$.
 Observers can record different measurements of the electric and magnetic fields, but all agree on the value of $\textbf{E}^2 - \textbf{B}^2$.
 There are more examples of this - energy and momentum, and the metric tensor - just to name a few.

 This is the core problem that tensors allow us to solve - they represent a rule that maps vectors, or sets of 'related' measurements (for our purposes), to something called a scalar - a number that all observers agree on.
 A tensor links the components of those vectors to something that is more fundamental.
 We can then build physical laws that take this property into account, and these laws will then be applicable in all frames of reference.

-Introducing some notation, we represent a tensor T as a map between a bunch of vectors V to a scalar, which is a real number:
+Introducing some notation, we represent a tensor $T$ as a map between a bunch of vectors $V$ to a scalar, which is a real number:

-$$ T : V \times V \times \dots \to \textbf{R} \tag{1} $$
+$$ T : V \times V \times \dots \to \textbf{R} $$

 We're still missing one key piece of the puzzle.
 It just so happens that most mappings between vectors and scalars that we find in physics are linear.
 This completes the definition of tensors - they aren't just any rule for taking vectors and spitting out scalars, but they are also linear.
 This property has really interesting implications for how we work with tensors.